hadley/helpr/ideas.md

 * WAIT - Main page - display latest changes from CHANGELOG
   * a function page should show all change logs related to that function
   * Needs Change Log
-* DONE - Pull in RSS feeds?
+* √ Pull in RSS feeds?
-  * DONE - needs to be slower
+  * √ needs to be slower
-* DONE - Only display loaded packages
+* √ Only display loaded packages
-* DONE - Display out of date packages
+* √ Display out of date packages
-  * DONE - button invoked and highlight
+  * √ button invoked and highlight
-  * DONE - needs spinning wheel of death (iphone style)
+  * √ needs spinning wheel of death (iphone style)
-  * BUSY - needs install individual button
+  * √ - needs install individual button
-* DONE - Button to show all packages
+* √ Button to show all packages
-  * DONE - needs to 'talk' with old packages button
+  * √ needs to 'talk' with old packages button
-* DONE - Rewrite alternative to installed.packages() that is much faster
+* √ Rewrite alternative to installed.packages() that is much faster
-* DONE - Top ten functions and most recently used 10 functions
+* √ Top ten functions and most recently used 10 functions
-* DONE - add links to the manuals
+* √ add links to the manuals
-  * DONE - Had coded: should be memoised or hard coded?
+  * √ Had coded: should be memoised or hard coded?

 ## Package

-* DONE - link to CRAN page
+* √ link to CRAN page
 * PARTIAL - links to news & changelogs
   * needs to have a render brew template
-* DONE - Link to demos
+* √ Link to demos
-* DONE - vignettes
+* √ vignettes
-* DONE - separate data and functions
+* √ separate data and functions
   * VALIDATION - needs to be able to find functions that are in a namespace, such as the package tools
-* DONE - show internal functions separately
+* √ show internal functions separately
 * WAIT - integrate with crantastics
-  * DONE - ratings
+  * √ ratings
   * reviews
-* DONE - show package dependencies
+* √ show package dependencies
-* DONE - show package suggests
+* √ show package suggests
-* DONE - show package imports
+* √ show package imports
-* DONE - show package extends
+* √ show package extends
-* DONE - reverse dependencies
+* √ reverse dependencies

 * see CRAN page for more ideas

 ## Demo

-* DONE - Send to a new page
+* √ Send to a new page
 * See Code Execution
-  * DONE - blocks screen
+  * √ blocks screen
-  * DONE - performs in Terminal
+  * √ performs in Terminal
-* DONE - Have interaction with demo things
+* √ Have interaction with demo things
-  * DONE - Execute whole demo
+  * √ Execute whole demo
-  * DONE - Execute highlighted part
+  * √ Execute highlighted part
-* DONE - Have output done within the example
+* √ Have output done within the example
-  * DONE - an update from evaluate
+  * √ an update from evaluate
-* DONE - Use parser to count all the functions used by the demo.
+* √ Use parser to count all the functions used by the demo.
 For functions that are called most offline, add cross-links to the demo from their topic page

 ## Topic